chandru89new/rdigest/readme.md

 # create latest full digest. (latest full digest means the digest for the previous day)
 > rdigest digest 2
-# the number 2 is an offset. it means "2nd" previous day.
+# the number 2 is an offset.
+1 = today.
+2 = yesterday.
+3 = day before yesterday and so on...

 # view the upcoming digest
 > rdigest digest